KavyaKattubadi/Clothing-Brand-E-Commerce/README.md

 - A fully working backend implementation (routes, controllers, models, seeder)
 - A minimal frontend that demonstrates product listing, product detail, guest cart, auth forms.

-Important:
-- Fill `.env` in `backend` with your MongoDB connection, JWT secret and email credentials.
-- Run `npm install` in `backend` and then `npm run seed` then `npm run dev`.
-- Frontend is minimal; you can copy `frontend/src` into a Create React App or Vite project.

-Files are zipped in `/mnt/data/clothing-ecommerce.zip`